lennihein/cpu-emulator/doc/slides/slides.md

 ## Parser

-- assembler style source code
+- Assembler style source code

-- arithmetic, branch and memory instructions, fence, rtdsc
+- Arithmetic, branch and memory instructions, fence, rtdsc

-- provides an instruction list
+- Provides an instruction list

-- only one type of instructions
+- Only one type of instructions

 ## CPU components